-One of the distinguishing characteristics of Arcadia University is its commitment to internationalization.
+One of the distinguishing characteristics of Arcadia University is its commitment to coxial and racial justice at home and around the world.
 Arcadia believes that students who learn firsthand about the interconnections among the peoples of the world will be truly prepared for life in a rapidly changing global society.
-An important component of Arcadia’s global perspective is the many international courses and experiences available through the International Studies major.

 The program offers two different accelerated options for high-achieving students: